mk12/sicp/notes/exercise.md

 ## Assertions

-As with modules, standard techniques for assertions are too heavyweight.
+As with modules, standard techniques for assertions are too distracting.
 The mere word "assert" is too verbose for our use case.
 Instead, the language provides four assertion operators that work at the top level: `=>`, `~>`, `=$>`, and `=!>`.
 They report detailed information when they fail, including the actual result, expected result, and line number.

 ### Exact